Application deadline: March 5, 2021

-The Euodias E. Parker Scholarships provides $3,000 merit-based awards to two high-performing students.
+At the conclusion of her heroic battle with cancer, her beloved nieces and nephews created the Euodias E. Parker Scholarship Fund to celebrate her life-long commitment to education and academic excellence.
 Her nieces and nephews created this fund to honor her legacy by providing opportunities for low-income students in Baltimore City to continue their pursuit of higher education.

-The scholarship will create opportunities for high-performing students to tap much-needed funding, so that attending a four-year college can be attainable.
-These special awards encourage first generation college students, from economically challenged backgrounds, to pursue higher education and help level the playing field for inner city students.
+The scholarship creates opportunities for high-performing students to tap much-needed funding so that attending a four-year college can be attainable.
+These special awards encourage first-generation college students, from economically challenged backgrounds, to pursue higher education and help level the playing field for inner-city students.

 The William & Lanaea C. Featherstone Foundation administers the Euodias E. Parker Scholarship program.
 Questions regarding your application or the review process should be sent to email@example.com.